ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * `Default` - Use the hide settings from the controller.
   * `OverrideHide` - Hide the controller when interacting, overriding controller settings.
   * `OverrideDontHide` - Don't hide the controller when interacting, overriding controller settings.
+ * `public enum ValidDropTypes` - The types of valid situations that the object can be released from grab.
+  * `No_Drop` - The object cannot be dropped via the controller
+  * `Drop_Anywhere` - The object can be dropped anywhere in the scene via the controller.
+  * `Drop_ValidSnapDropZone` - The object can only be dropped when it is hovering over a valid snap drop zone.
  * `public int usingState` - The current using state of the object. `0` not being used, `1` being used.
 Default: `0`

 ### Class Events